KunalChakraborty445/emoBeats/README.md

-# 🎵 emoBeats - Spotify Clone
+# 🎵 emoBeats - Emotion-based music system using machine learning

 A modern, responsive Spotify-inspired music streaming application built with React and Material-UI.